 She founded and was the director of the Hungarian Literary Authors’ Collecting Society (2007–2014), was the vice president of the European Writers’ Council (2004–2011), as well as the president of the Attila József Circle Literary Union of Young Writers (2000–2006).
 She used to work as the head of the Department of Hungarian Studies at the Balassi Bálint Institute (2002–2005), and as an assistant professor of literary studies at Miskolc University.

-She is the owner and director of 5K Központ, a private creative writing school in Budapest that offers courses for both children and adults.
+She was the owner and director of 5K Központ, a private creative writing school in Budapest that offered courses for both children and adults.
 5K Központ is the partner of the Nottingham Writers’ Studio and the GEDOK of Karlsruhe, Germany in their joint EU funded Grundtvig mobility project on creative writing called Dovetail.

-Her academic essays were published in Russian, German and English.
+Her academic essays were published in English, Russian, and German.
 Her poems and tales have been translated into English, Italian, and Romanian and were published in magazines, for example the Staple in Nottingham, Formafluens in Rome.
-She regularly holds lectures on women’s literary tradition as well as on trauma studies and literature both in Hungary and abroad (Italy, Austria, Slovakia, the UK), takes part in readings, conferences, and creative writing workshops.
-Regularly visits international seminars and conferences on authors’ rights and public lending right issues.
+She regularly gives invited talks on women’s literary tradition as well as on trauma studies and literature (in Hungary, Italy, the Netherlands, Finland, Spain, Austria, Slovakia, the UK), takes part in readings, conferences, and creative writing workshops.

 Websites & social media